 Term

 Definition: Research that examines phenomenon through the numerical representation of observations and statistical analysis.

 Quasi-experimental Design

 Definition: A research design with some, but not all, of the characteristics of an experimental design.
 While comparison groups are

 available and maximum controls are used to minimize threats to validity, random selection is typically not possible or practical.

 Questionnaire

 Definition: Research instrument that consists of statistically useful questions.

 Quota Sampling

 Definition: A nonprobability stratified sampling procedure in which units are selected for the sample to adhere to certain proportions of

 characteristics desired.

 Random Assignment

-Definition: The assignment of individuals in the need of all notantial participants to either the experimental (treatment) group or the

 Definition: The assignment of individuals in the pool of all potential participants to either the experimental (treatment) group or the control group in such a manner that their assignment to a group is determined entirely by chance.

 Random Comparison Group Design

 Definition: In this research design, the comparison group is randomly selected from the population of interest, even though the

 treatment group is not selected randomly.

 Random Sampling

+· ····································

-erm efinition: A procedure for sampling from a population that gives each unit in the population a known probability of being selected in . ne sample. andomized Comparative Change Design efinition: In the experimental design known as the randomized comparative change design a treatment and control group are andomly selected for study.
+ierm Definition: A procedure for sampling from a population that gives each unit in the population a known probability of being selected in he sample.
+Randomized Comparative Change Design Candomized Comparative Change Design Definition: In the experimental design known as the randomized comparative change design a treatment and control group are andomly selected for study.
 Both groups are administered a pre-test.
-The treatment group is given the treatment, while the control roup is not.
+The treatment group is given the treatment, while the control group is not.
 Both groups are tested or measured after the treatment.
 The test results of the two groups are compared.
-The pretest llows a check on the randomization process, and allows for control of any differences found. andomized Comparative Post-test Design efinition: In the experimental design known as the randomized comparative post-test design a treatment and control group are andomly selected for study.
+The pretest allows a check on the randomization process, and allows for control of any differences found.
+Randomized Comparative Post-test Design Definition: In the experimental design known as the randomized comparative post-test design a treatment and control group are andomly selected for study.
 The treatment group is given the treatment, while the control group is not.
 Both groups are tested or neasured after the treatment.
-The test results of the two groups are compared. lange - efinition: A measure of spread which gives the distance between the lowest and the highest values in a distribution; a statistic used rimarily with interval-ratio variables. atio Measure efinition: A level of measurement which has all the attributes of nominal, ordinal, and interval measures, and is based on a "true ero" point.
-As a result, the difference between two values or cases may be expressed as a ratio. sio point.
-No a result, the amerence between two values of cases may be expressed as a ratio.
+The test results of the two groups are compared.
+Range Definition: A measure of spread which gives the distance between the lowest and the highest values in a distribution; a statistic used primarily with interval-ratio variables.
+Ratio Measure Definition: A level of measurement which has all the attributes of nominal, ordinal, and interval measures, and is based on a "true zero" point.
+As a result, the difference between two values or cases may be expressed as a ratio.

 Term

 Regression Analysis

 Definition: A method for determining the association between a dependent variable and one or more independent variables.

 Regression Coefficient

 Definition: An asymmetric measure of association; a statistic computed as part of a regression analysis.

 Regression Effects

-Definition: The tendency of subjects, who are initially selected due to extreme secres, to have subsequent secres mays inward

-Definition: The tendency of subjects, who are initially selected due to extreme scores, to have subsequent scores move inward toward the mean.
+Definition: The tendency of subjects, who are initially selected due to extreme scores, to have subsequent scores move inward

+toward the mean.

 Regression Fallacy

 Preferred Term: Regression Effects

 Regression to the Mean

 Preferred Term: Regression Effects

 Reliability

 Definition: The extent to which a measurement instrument yields consistent, stable, and uniform results over repeated observations or

 measurements under the same conditions each time.

 Reliability Assessment